Tips for improving your AdWords performance

 - Use unique keyword URLs

-Keyword destination or final URLs send customers to a specific landing page, ensuring they arrive immediately at the most relevant page for the keyword that triggered your ad.
+Keyword final URLs send customers to a specific landing page, ensuring that they arrive immediately at the most relevant page for the keyword that triggered your ad.
 Edit individual keyword URLs by clicking "Edit" above your keyword table.

 If you sell MP3 players, and you've organised your campaigns by brand, create multiple ad groups based on the MP3 player models of each brand.